Major objectives are to:

 Phase 2: Based on information gleaned during the first phase and building on relationships developed with communities in that time, activities that build resilience and improve water and land management will be implemented in two Wards per District and include land management practices and fencing of a natural wetland.
 Selection of Wards will be based on a number of criteria, including greatest need, potential impact both locally and downstream, and feasibility.

-More detailed information and key outputs are covered in the linked report.
+More detailed information and key outputs are covered in the linked report or read our newsletters for current news.